ManyDogsProject/manydogs1_abc/README.md

 ### Installation

 To reproduce these results, first clone or unzip the Git repository into a folder.
 Then, ensure that subfolders named "figures" and "results" are in the folder.
 Next, open `md1_analysis.Rmd` in [RStudio](https://rstudio.com) or another R interface and ensure that all packages mentioned at the top of the document are installed, along with [{knitr}](https://yihui.org/knitr/) and [{rmarkdown}](https://rmarkdown.rstudio.com/).
 Once all packages are installed, use {knitr} to render the R Markdown document (control-shift-K).

+Note: The current version of the R Markdown document takes a long time to run (about 12 hours or longer depending on your computer processor).
+Once it has successfully run once, it saves intermediate results locally.
+At this point, the code chunks that include the option `eval = TRUE` can be changed to `eval = FALSE` and the packages under '# Needed for Bayesian analyses' do not need to be loaded, so these lines can be commented out.
+Rendering the document now should take less than a minute.

+## License

+All materials presented here are released under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0).
+You are free to:

+-   Share — copy and redistribute the material in any medium or format
+-   Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+Under the following terms:
+-   Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 # Data Set Metadata